 On this page, we’ll share some information to help you understand more about Equity Release.
-If you would like to speak with with an expert, we can get you in touch with your personal consultant.
+If you are based in Castlethorpe, Milton Keynes or Towcester and would like to speak with with an expert, we can put you in touch with a personal consultant.

-Robin Mortgage Design act as an introdcuer to a panel of Lifetime Mortgage and Equity Release Advisers.
-Whilst we do not offer this advice directly, we will fisrtly have a conversation with you to find out more about your circumstances, if you then need equity release advice, we will refer your contact details onto a specialist third party, who will get in touch to further explore your options.
+Robin Mortgage Design act as an introducer to a panel of Lifetime Mortgage and Equity Release Advisers.
+Whilst we do not offer this advice directly, we will firstly have a conversation with you to find out more about your circumstances.
+If you then need equity release advice, we will refer you onto a specialist third party who will get in touch to further explore your options.

 What Is Equity Release?

 Equity Release is a type of lifetime mortgage.
 This means the mortgage has no end date, therefore would be in place until death or moving out of the property.
 An Equity Release mortgage allows you to release equity from your home for many different uses, which we cover late on.